jgrss/geowombat/doc/source/install.rst

 Detailed install
 ----------------

-The GDAL binaries must be installed prior to installing GeoWombat.
+The GDAL binaries must be installed prior to installing ``geowombat``.
 Below are instructions on how to build GDAL for your operating system.

 .. tabs::